Use headings to describe hierarchy, then support them with readable text.

 </body>

-What should I use after reading this cheatsheet?
-Use related DevKitYard tools such as HTML Formatter, Meta Tag Generator, HTML Table Builder when you need to format, validate, generate or inspect real output.
+Use related DevKitYard tools such as Meta Tag Generator when you need to format, validate, generate or inspect real output.